biocsuwb/GlioMRInter/README.md

 data_RPPA.load_data()
 ```

-## Example 1 - Construct the predictive model with molecular data by using the hybrid feature selection aproach
+## Example 1 - Construct the predictive model with molecular data by using the hybrid feature selection approach

 ### Prepare omic data for machine learning
 #### Remove duplicates from data sets (optional).